carlos53093/cet_dex/projects/masterchef-v3/docs/MasterChefV3.md

 function updatePools(uint256[] pids) external
 ```

-Update squad reward for the liquidity mining pool.
+Update crypto reward for the liquidity mining pool.

 _Avoid too many pools, and a single transaction cannot be fully executed for all pools._